josher19/apprenti/advice.md

 Know what you want to accomplish, but take some time to break the problem down into smaller problems.
 [Behavior Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) and to a lesser extent, [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) can help with thinking about likely input and desired output and help you avoid [tight coupling](https://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-the-object-o) and side-effects.

-## Built on the shoulder of ... :computer:
+## Build on the shoulder of ... :computer: package managers

 Don't start from scratch if you don't have to.
 Look for a package manager which has packages that other people have written and actively develop and maintain.